 Ray Boeman, director of ORNL Advance Transportation Systems Programs, says ongoing research focus areas include identifying low-cost carbon fiber precursors (raw materials), developing advanced technologies for converting precursors to carbon fiber, and testing low-cost composite design and manufacturing capabilities.

-"The new technology center's capabilities are expected to advance these research efforts, while enabling development of new innovations and commercialization opportunities," says Boeman.
-"The facility will be highly flexible and instrumented to demonstrate and evaluate the scalability of science and technology for lowering carbon fiber costs at least 50 percent and improving affordability of carbon fiber in high-volume applications."
+"The new technology center's capabilities are expected to advance these research efforts, while enabling the development of new innovations and commercialization opportunities," says Boeman.
+"The facility will be highly flexible and instrumented to demonstrate and evaluate the scalability of science and technology for lowering carbon fiber costs at least 50% and improving the affordability of carbon fiber in high-volume applications."